Filters

 Don’t use filter labels when the current settings of the controls are sufficient to convey applied filters.

-Type-ahead is supported in single selects, faceted filters that can handle one input.
-Users may scroll through the dropdown list or type in the box to find the desired option.
+Typeahead is supported in single selects, faceted filters that can handle 1 input.
+Users can scroll through the dropdown list or type in the box to find the desired option.

 When to use